SanneJolijn/Machine-Learning-for-Supramolecular-Polymer-Modelling/README.md

 **Run the Model:**
 You can run the model using the provided scripts.
 For example, to train the XGBoost regression model, use:

-python train_xgboost_model.py
+python train_xgboost_model.py<br />
-For other regression models (linear regression or SVR), you can run the corresponding scripts.
+For other regression models (linear regression or SVR), you can run the corresponding scripts.<br />